comakingspace/comakingspace.github.io/_posts/2021-03-21-New Website.md

 - Show off our [team](/team_en)

 ## Further Development
 Any idea and suggestion you have is more than welcome.
-From our perspective, the following content will be able at some future version:
+From our perspective, the following content will be available at some future version:
 - Specific pages showing our workshops and machines
 - A page which names our supporters
 - See more ideas (or add your own) in the [issue list](https://github.com/comakingspace/comakingspace.github.io/issues)